-In addition to teaching Principles of Micro and Macroeconomics he has also taught honors courses in economics, two online courses and special topics courses entitled "Biological Economics" and "Oil, Economics and Terrorism."
+In addition to teaching Principles of Microeconomics and Macroeconomics he has also taught honors courses in economics, two online courses (since 1999) and special topics courses entitled "Biological Economics" and "Oil, Economics and Terrorism."

-He is a frequent contributor to the Op-Ed pages of The Orlando Sentinel and has had his work published in The Wall Street Journal, The Los Angeles Times, The University of Miami Law Review, The Dallas Morning News, The Chicago Tribune, The Public Utilities Fortnightly, USA Today, Orlando Magazine and many other domestic publications.
-His work has been cited in The Wall Street Journal, USA Today, U.S. News & World Report, Reason Magazine, The Foreign Press Review, The Atlanta Journal & Constitution, The Detroit News, The British Caledonian Press and many other foreign and domestic publications.
+He has contributed more than 125 articles to the Op-Ed pages of The Orlando Sentinel and has had his work published in The Wall Street Journal, The Los Angeles Times, The University of Miami Law Review, The Dallas Morning News, The Chicago Tribune, The Public Utilities Fortnightly, USA Today and many other domestic publications.
+His work has been cited in The Wall Street Journal, USA Today, ESPN Magazine, U.S. News & World Report, Reason Magazine, The Foreign Press Review, The Atlanta Journal & Constitution, The Detroit News, The British Caledonian Press and many other foreign and domestic publications.

-He is the author of two economics textbooks - An Applied Approach to Microeconomics and An Applied Approach to Macroeconomics, both published by Kendall Hunt.
+He is the author of two economics textbooks - An Applied Approach to Microeconomics (7th ed) and An Applied Approach to Macroeconomics (7th ed), both published by Kendall Hunt.

-Professor Chambless enjoys hiking, camping and canoeing in the Northwestern United States, Minnesota and Canada and photography in his spare time.
+Professor Chambless enjoys hiking, camping and canoeing in Colorado, the Northwestern United States, Minnesota, and Canada as well as photography and the production of custom-made hiking sticks in his spare time.